poiintt/paperless-mobile/README.md

 </div>

 ## ⚠️ Important Notes
 - Breaking changes **are still expected** between updates!
-Please perform a **clean instal** after updating the app before filing an issue or leaving a 1-star review in the App-Store!
+Please perform a **clean install** after updating the app before filing an issue or leaving a 1-star review in the App-Store!

 <!-- ABOUT THE PROJECT -->
 ## About The Project